henryookonkwo/ruby_on_rails/README.md

 Things you may want to cover:

-* Ruby version
+- Ruby version

-* System dependencies
+- System dependencies

-* Configuration
+- Configuration

-* Database creation
+- Database creation

-* Database initialization
+- Database initialization

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...
+- ...

+⭐️ Topics covered in this course ⭐️
+⌨️ Introduction and Installation
+⌨️ First Webpage and MVC Overview
+⌨️ Application Partial Links and New Pages
+⌨️ CRUD Scaffold
+⌨️ Style App with Bootstrap
+⌨️ Style Devise Views
+⌨️ Associations
+⌨️ More Associations
+⌨️ Style Modifications
+⌨️ Fun With the Controller
+⌨️ Git, GitHub, and Heroku